cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 Done                    9/9 00:07:34
 </pre>

-Finally it assigns each VM a job (which is a list of one or more job templates from the [cf-release bosh release jobs folder](https://github.com/cloudfoundry/cf-release/tree/master/jobs))
+Finally it assigns each VM a job (which is a list of one or more job templates from the [cf-release BOSH release jobs folder](https://github.com/cloudfoundry/cf-release/tree/master/jobs))

 <pre class="terminal">
 Binding instance VMs